Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. Open the Visual Studio solution and click start to run the code.

 </details>

+### Step 3: Configure the sample application to use your Azure Active Directory tenant

 Follow the steps below to manually walk through the steps to register and configure the applications.